Parent PLUS Loan Program

 How do I apply for a PLUS loan?

-Each year in the summer before the fall semester begins, parents wanting a PLUS loan should login to studentloans.gov using their FSA ID and follow the directions to borrow a PLUS loan.
+Each year in the summer before the fall semester begins, parents wanting a PLUS loan should login to the Federal Loan Portal to apply for a Parent PLUS Loan.
+Parents must login using their FSA ID!
 Parents should apply for a fall/spring loan unless their student is graduating at the end of the fall term.
 Loans are automatically split in half for one disbursement in the fall another disbursement in the spring.
 Parents must specify an amount for the loan or choose “maximum loan amount;” Mines will not fill in an amount for you.
-Students must have a FAFSA on file every year for their parent to borrow a PLUS loan.
-Processed loans will show on the student’s Trailhead account and can take up to two weeks to process.
+Students must have a FAFSA on file and be a dependent student on the FAFSA every year their parent wants to borrow a PLUS loan.
+Processed loans will show on the student’s Trailhead account as accepted and can take up to two weeks to process.

 Master Promissory Note